RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

 Licenses expire on January 31 of odd years (e.g., 2017, 2019).

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you do not complete renewal before the expiration date, your license will lapse.
-It is illegal to practice in Delaware while your license is lapsed.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.